×

 All about Hawaiite and Pyroxenite Properties

 Know all about Hawaiite and Pyroxenite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Hawaiite and Pyroxenite belong to Igneous Rocks.Texture of Hawaiite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Pyroxenite is Clastic, Granular, Phaneritic, Porphyritic.
 Hawaiite appears Dull and Soft and Pyroxenite appears Layered, Banded, Veined and Shiny.
-The luster of Hawaiite is not available while that of Pyroxenite is dull to vitreous to submetallic.
+The luster of Hawaiite is while that of Pyroxenite is dull to vitreous to submetallic.
 Hawaiite is available in black, brown, light to dark grey colors whereas Pyroxenite is available in black to grey, bluish - grey, dark greenish - grey, green, light greenish grey colors.
 The commercial uses of Hawaiite are creating artwork, sea defence and that of Pyroxenite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones.